 5. Visit the waterfalls

 We took a bus trip to the Krka waterfalls.
 Hiking trails around the falls lead to the large beach area.
-There is also a full restaurant that serves beer and nice lunches.
-I was impressed that at the park and on our boat ride meals are served on regular plates with silverware.
-No excessive waste here.
+There is also a full restaurant that serves beer and lunch.
+I was impressed that at the park and on our boat ride that the meals are served on regular plates with silverware.
+No excessive plastic or paper waste in Croatia.

 6. Eat well

 First of all the produce is so fresh and tasty.
 Definitely buy some from a local vender.
-Ice cream or gelato is everywhere.
-Be sure to have some of that.
+Ice cream or gelato is everywhere and a popular treat for the early evening when everyone goes out to stroll.
 The seafood is fresh and plentiful too.
 A popular meal here is the mixed grill.
 It is basically an assortment of savory grilled meats.
 The wine was unimpressive but they make good beer in Croatia.

 7. Sit in a cafe